penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 > Our internal chat client (described in [Module 01 — Create First Conversational Agent](./01-create-first-conversational-agent.md)) uses the message/stream API for communicating with the conversational agent.
 > Chat clients prefer streaming over polling APIs for the following reasons:
 > - Faster Feedback and Reduced Wait Time.
-> - Impreoved Perception of Transparency and Trust.
+> - Improved Perception of Transparency and Trust.
 > - Enhanced User Experience for Long or Complex Outputs.

 ## Connect to a Logic Apps agent from the official Python SDK: